yndajas/Algorithms/README.md

 # Algorithms

 A collection of algorithms implemented in Ruby and/or JavaScript.

-You can:
+For Ruby implementations, you can:

 - use the algorithms via a command-line interface
-- include them in other Ruby apps
+- include them in Ruby apps (where written in Ruby)
 - export output to JSON (both via the command-line interface and when included in other apps)

 ## Features

+### Anagram

+<b>Implementations:</b> JavaScript

+Check if two strings containing only the characters a-z (lower case alphabetical) are anagrams of each other.
+Strings that are identical are not considered anagrams.
+E.g. "tool" and "loot" are anagrams, while "tool" and "fool" are not, and neither are "tool and "tool".

-### First unqiue character
+### First unique character

+<b>Implementations:</b> Ruby

 Find the first unique (non-repeating) character in a string.
 A-Z will be converted to a-z; all other characters will be ignored.
 E.g. "b" if the string is "aaabccc", or "r" if the string is "Esperanza Spalding".

 ### Spiral matrix

+<b>Implementations:</b> Ruby

 Populate a matrix of size n x n with the numbers 1 to n in a clockwise inward spiral fashion.
 E.g. if n = 3: